I got home from Girls' Camp on Saturday, but we've been having Internet problems lately, so this is the soonest I've been able to post.

 Lunch was next, and we all ate a meal that we had packed at home and brought ourselves.
 Then we had 'Level Time', where we played several different get-to-know-you games with the other first levels.
 By the time we were done, we knew every one of the 27 first level girls in our stake!

 By now, everyone was sweating in the 90+ degree humid heat, and we were all grateful to jump into the cool blue water of the pool!
 We had pool time for an hour and a half, then hiked to the lake.
-Talk about double dipping!
 We had an hour and a half there as well.
 That hour and a half included a canoe ride, being pushed off the dock, a seaweed fight, and more!
 When it was time to go, I found that my ward had accidentally left me!
-What?!
+Oops!
 So I hitchhiked back with three different groups till I finally found my cabin.
 We spent our free time at the camp store stocking up on cheap junk food or just lounging in the cabin.

 After the lowering of the flag, we went inside to the mess hall and enjoyed the best baked potatoes I had ever tasted, as well as a generous slice of red velvet cake slathered in cream cheese frosting.
 (The food the entire time was amazing!!!)